shubhamade79/Sentiment-Based-Summarized-News-Recommendations-with-Opinion-Mining/README.md

 ## Installation and Setup

-To get started with the Text Summarization with Transformers project, follow these steps to set up your environment and install the necessary dependencies.
+To get started , follow these steps to set up your environment and install the necessary dependencies.

 ### Prerequisites
 - Python (version 3.7 or later)